Ophthalmic Medical Technology

 As a profession, OMT's career development program can also lead to additional certification by JCAHPO as a surgical and keratorefractive technician, ophthalmic photographer, ophthalmic ultrasonographer, registered perioperative and surgical nurse, or certified orthoptist.
 Additional opportunities for OMTs are always on the rise as demand for highly trained healthcare specialists continues to grow.

 Of course, no guarantee of employment or a salary level can be assumed just by receiving an education in any area, but within the medical field of ophthalmology, job opportunities are excellent!
 Palm Beach, Broward, and Miami-Dade counties have the highest concentration of healthcare employers in the state (U.S. Department of Labor Statistics, 2009).

 According to the Florida Society of Ophthalmology there are 1,400 ophthalmologists in Florida.
-According to the U.S. Department of Labor employment of physicians and surgeons is projected to grow 22 percent from 2008 to 2018.
+According to the U.S. Department of Labor employment of physicians and surgeons is projected to grow 15 percent from 2016 to 2026.
 Along with that growth, coupled with the increase in the aging of the population, the demand for COT personnel is expected to increase sharply.
-The certified technologist can expect to enter the job market at approximately $45,000-$55,000 annually, with increases based on experience and specialization up to $87,000 or more, according to the 2009 ATPO National Salary and Benefits Report.
+The certified technologist can expect to enter the job market at an average salary of approximately $56,000 annually, with increases based on experience and specialization up to $87,000 or more, according to the 2017 ATPO National Salary and Benefits Report.
 Average Annual Salary increases since 2015 have been as high as 21%, and COMTs, which are in the greatest demand, have the highest salaries of all ophthalmic technical personnel.